setaman/vue-ellipse-progress/README.md

 help you to align lines as you want to.

 - `mode`:
-  - `center`: this is the default value and both lines are aligned at the base line (centered).
+  - `center`: this is the default value and both lines are aligned at the baseline (centered).
   <img width="100" height="50" src="https://github.com/setaman/Bilder/blob/master/ellipse-normal.png">

   - `in`: the progress line is inside the empty line